laravel/docs/migrations.md

 <a name="creating-columns"></a>
 ### Creating Columns

 The `table` method on the `Schema` facade may be used to update existing tables.
-Like the `create` method, the `table` method accepts two arguments: the name of the table and a `Closure` that receives a `Blueprint` instance you may use to add columns to the table:
+Like the `create` method, the `table` method accepts two arguments: the name of the table and a closure that receives a `Blueprint` instance you may use to add columns to the table:

     Schema::table('users', function (Blueprint $table) {
         $table->string('email');